RazaProdigy/Social-Distancing-Using-Edge-Computing/social_distancing-master/README.md

 # Social Distancing
 This repository implements the social distance violation detection to reduce the spread of COVID-19 and other diseases by ensuring social distancing in public places including shopping malls, hospitals and restaurants.
+(The callibration files were taken from the following repository: https://github.com/mmaaz60/social_distancing)

 # Demo
 A demo video can be found at https://youtu.be/gXX8fuQbUFI.